Symmetry and shape

 up

-Bycicle tracks with hyperbolic monodromy
+Bicycle tracks with hyperbolic holonomy

 Luis Hernández-Lamoneda (Centro de Investigación en Matemáticas, A.C., México)

-We find new necessary and sufficient conditions for the bicycling monodromy of a closed plane curve to be hyperbolic.
+We find new necessary and sufficient conditions for the bicycling holonomy of a closed plane curve to be hyperbolic.
 The manin tool is the "hyperbolic development" of a euclidean plane curve in the hyperbolic plane.

 up